MarcLignarius/MERN.ExpenseTracker/README.md

 * `npm install` This will allow the viewer of this project to have access to the CLI (command line interface) for webpack.
 * `npm run start` to launch the app which will be hosted at  http://localhost:5000/

+Alternatively, visit https://salty-journey-08055.herokuapp.com/ to see the live version of the application.
+Please note it may take up to a minute or so for the application to open.

 ## Known Bugs
 There are no known bugs as of that last release.